PubInv/freespireco/README.md

 ![MajorHumanitarianEngineringOrganizations](https://user-images.githubusercontent.com/5296671/114179733-f8eafa00-9904-11eb-9c0b-de7505ad17b8.png)

 The most likely contributors to The Freespireco Project will be:
-Humanitarian engineers, such as the tens of thousands that have joined the Slack channels of non-profits in 2020 such as [Public Invention](https://www.pubinv.org/), Helpful Engineering, [COSMIC](https://cosmicmedical.ca/), and [Open Source Medical Supplies](https://opensourcemedicalsupplies.org/).
+1. Humanitarian engineers, such as the tens of thousands that have joined the Slack channels of non-profits in 2020 such as [Public Invention](https://www.pubinv.org/), Helpful Engineering, [COSMIC](https://cosmicmedical.ca/), and [Open Source Medical Supplies](https://opensourcemedicalsupplies.org/).
+Public Invention has strong connections to these organizations.
-Academic researchers using The Freespireco Project for their own research.
-Makers motivated primarily by the joy of creation.
+2. Academic researchers using The Freespireco Project for their own research.
+3. Makers motivated primarily by the joy of creation.